shivam2003-dev/wilp_mtech-aiml-knowledge-base/docs/semester1/mathematical-foundations.md

 ### Sample Questions
 *To be added*

-### Important Topics for Exam
+??? info "⭐ Important Topics for Exam"
     - Eigenvalues and Eigenvectors
     - Gradient Descent Algorithms
     - Matrix Decompositions
     - Optimization Techniques

 ---